 Mariner draws on a couple of key staff and a cadre of professionals who are called on as needed.
 Leading this team answering your calls and questions is

 Carol Blattau who serves as manager of administrative services.
 Carol brings more than eleven years experience running two different businesses to Mariner.
 She’s also a consummate volunteer making her a knowledge matter expert in volunteer recruitment, training and rewarding.
-In spring of 2011, Carol graduated from the University of Baltimore with a BA in English/Professional Writing.
+Carol graduated from the University of Baltimore with a BA in English/Professional Writing (and yes we believe she will write the next great American novel).
 In addition to her office duties, Carol is a contributor to the Mariner Idea Center blog.
 Be sure to read her continuing series on awesome volunteers.

 Connect with Carol on LinkedIn.